Frequently Asked Questions

 How does your fee structure differ from other custodians'?

 Provident Trust Group offers a flat-rate annual fee.
-This differs from many other alternative asset custodians who may increase your annual fee based on an increase in the number of assets you select, value of your assets, or even the purchase of a different asset class.
-Most custodians of traditional assets collect fees and/or commissions based off of the amount of trades or recommendations of investment choices.
+This differs from many other alternative asset custodians who may increase your annual fee based on an increase in the number of assets you select, the value of your assets, or even the purchase of a different asset class.
+Most custodians of traditional assets collect fees and/or commissions based from the amount of trades or recommendations of investment choices.

 Forms, Documents, & Titling